Alexander Gold | April 6th, 2021

 If the system angles down and has a low altitude at a steep, only a narrow total area will present itself on the display.
 With increasing altitude, the SONAR system will illuminate a wider plain of the sea bottom.

-When an operator searches for objects on the sea bottom, the optimal results from SONAR will come from optimizing the altitude above the bottom with the system angled down.
+When a human operator searches for objects on the sea bottom, the optimal results from SONAR will come from optimizing the altitude above the bottom with the system angled down.

 This will provide the greatest imaging range for the bottom by the signal strength of the SONAR system.